ogc1231/sample-pad/README.md

 - **Favicon**

-    - The favicon on the browser tab is a picture of a musical note which is synonymous with audio/music which fits with the theme of the porject and also use the same colours used on the webpage
+    - The favicon on the browser tab is a picture of a musical note which is synonymous with audio/music which fits with the theme of the project and also uses the same colours used on the webpage

     ![Favicon](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/favicon.png)

 - **Main Header**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - Drum Sample Pad, self explanatory title stating the purpose of the website.

     ![Main Header](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/main-header.png)